telerik/reporting-docs/knowledge-base/how-to-use-query-parameters-native-blazor-report-viewer.md

 ## Description

-I need to be able to dynamically load a report and its report parameters through the current URL's query parameters, how can I do achieve that with the Blazor Report Viewer?
+I need to be able to dynamically load a report and its report parameters through the current URL's query parameters, how can I achieve this with the Native Blazor Report Viewer?

 For the below example, we will be using the Dashboard report - [Dashboard Report Demo](https://demos.telerik.com/reporting/dashboard).
 The report is shipped with the installation of the Telerik Reporting product and with a default installation, it would be at the following path: